Rudxain/xorsum/README.md

 This isn't a good [hash function](https://en.wikipedia.org/wiki/Hash_function).
 It lacks the [Avalanche Effect](https://en.wikipedia.org/wiki/Avalanche_effect), because flipping 1 input bit flips 1 output bit.

 # Program
 The raw digest size is 64bit (8Byte) by default, but can be set to any valid `usize` value with the `--length` option.
 The actual size is bigger because the raw digest is expanded to hexadecimal by default.
-I choose 8, because CRC32 uses 4 and MD5 uses 16, and to make it easier for downgrade implementations to replicate, because 64b fits within a CPU register and can be emulated using 2 `u32`s.

 The [initialization-vector](https://en.wikipedia.org/wiki/Initialization_vector) is hardcoded to be 0.

 Both the naming and behavior are influenced by [`cksum`](https://en.wikipedia.org/wiki/Cksum), [`md5sum`](https://en.wikipedia.org/wiki/Md5sum), and [`b3sum`](https://github.com/BLAKE3-team/BLAKE3/tree/master/b3sum).